What does your child learn at school each day? Find information about our curriculum subjects here.

 - The ability to meet the challenges of an ever-changing world

-We have developed a cross-curricular, text– based teaching approach to maximise links across subjects and to ensure teaching and learning is relevant and meaningful for the children.
-Whenever possible, topics are based on a class book/novel enabling children to use knowledge gained from reading the text to inform their understanding of the topic and vice versa.
+We have developed a cross-curricular approach to maximise links across subjects and to ensure teaching and learning is relevant and meaningful for the children.
+Whenever possible, class novels are linked to the topic enabling children to use knowledge gained from reading the text to inform their understanding of the topic and vice versa.

 Our key stage topics have been developed using the EYFS Statutory Framework and National Curriculum.
 Priority is given to the development of English and Maths skills for all pupils.
 Our current topics have been carefully designed to incorporate the children’s interests and include opportunities to develop an understanding of:

-- Our local community e.g. Aston & Oxford
+- Our local community e.g. My Place, Your Place

-- The past and lessons we can learn from it e.g. Ancient Greece & the Twentieth Century
+- The past and lessons we can learn from it e.g. Meet the Greeks

-- Our responsibilities as global citizens e.g. The Rainforest & International Week
+- Our responsibilities as global citizens e.g. Amazon Adventure

-Topics are delivered on a two- year rolling programme for each key stage and are carefully designed to capture the interests and imaginations of our children, within a local context.
-In order to ensure that progression and balance is maintained, the programmes of study are developed into medium-term plans which clearly highlight the learning objectives, assessment opportunities, differentiated tasks as well as links to other subjects.
+Topics are carefully designed to capture the interests and imaginations of our children, within a local context.
+In order to ensure that progression and balance is maintained, the programmes of study are developed into medium-term plans which clearly highlight the learning objectives and weekly plans which include assessment opportunities and differentiated tasks as well as links to other subjects.

-Our school vision includes the strapline “Aspiring to be the people God created us to be”.
+Our school vision includes the strapline “Aspiring to be the people God created us to be by growing the talents He gave us”.
 We strive to ensure that every child achieves his/her full potential including academically, socially and creatively.
 Children do well by the end of Key Stage Two when compared to local and national results as well as developing key knowledge and skills across the wider curriculum.

 Our focus on developing the mental health and well-being of our children enables them to confidently deal with the difficult situations they encounter during their time at our school and beyond.
 Our commitment to learning outside the classroom also contributes to their health and well-being.